blacknon/lssh/README.md

 <img src="./images/demo.gif" width="720" />
 </p>

-lssh is a terminal-native remote access suite for SSH workflows, cloud inventories, and provider-backed connectors.
+`lssh` is a terminal-native remote access suite for SSH workflows, cloud inventories, and provider-backed connectors.

-It lets you select hosts from OpenSSH config, lssh config, or provider inventories, then operate them through native SSH or connector backends such as AWS SSM, EC2 Instance Connect Endpoint, WinRM, Telnet, and custom providers.
+It lets you select hosts from OpenSSH config, `lssh` config, or provider inventories, then operate them through native SSH or connector backends such as AWS SSM, EC2 Instance Connect Endpoint, WinRM, Telnet, and custom providers.

 Use it for interactive shells, parallel commands, mux workspaces, file transfer, sync, mount, and monitoring.
-Connector-backed hosts expose only the operations supported by that connector.
+Connector-backed hosts expose only the operations their connector supports.

 - works with your existing SSH config
 - interactive host selection